 The working title for the film was "Ninth Legion".
-The story goes that the Ninth Legion marched to Scotland from York with 3000 men and were never seen of again.
+The story goes that the Ninth Legion marched to Scotland from York with 3000 men and were never seen or heard of again.
 Historians dispute what actually happened to them.
 Some believe that they were disbanded, while others believe that they were massacred.

 Neil Marshall shot the film in such hard conditions that some cast members suffered health problems.
 As written in the Independent: Noel Clarke recovered from frostbite.
 JJ Feild quit smoking because of hypothermia.
-Michael Fassbender survived shirtless sprinting in sub-zero temperatures to become the next Daniel Craig".
+Michael Fassbender survived shirtless sprinting in sub-zero temperatures to become the next Daniel Craig.

 Neil Marshall and his director of photography Sam McCurdy spent about two years discussing the look of the film before making it.
 One thing they were adamant about was that it should be shot on location and nowhere near a green screen.